 The list described in the table above should also contain information on how project O&M costs will be paid and the certainty of O&M funding.
-O&M costs are not eligible costs for grant reimbursement by State grant programs.
+O&M costs are not eligible costs for grant reimbursement by the IRWM grant programs and most other State financial assistance programs.